jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 I can also make :ref:`assertions<AssertionError>` with some :ref:`methods<functions>` from the `unittest.TestCase`_ class

-* I add another failing line with the assertIsNotNone_ :ref:`method<functions>` which checks if the thing is parentheses is NOT :ref:`None`
+* I add another failing line with the assertIsNotNone_ :ref:`method<functions>` which checks if the thing in parentheses is NOT :ref:`None`

   .. code-block:: python
     :lineno-start: 6